admon84/screeps-autonomous-framework/README.md

 ### Services

-Creep and Room Services are used by Managers and Operations to access creeps and room information efficiently.
+Creep and Room Services provide task managers with efficient access to query for creeps and rooms.

 ### Prototypes